El Corte Inglés: History

-The competition between El Corte Ingles and Galerias Preciados in the 1950s and 60's caused a revolution in Spanish retail distribution.
+The competition between El Corte Inglés and Galerias Preciados in the 1950s and 60's caused a revolution in Spanish retail distribution.
 Seasonal discounts, organized ad campaigns, air conditioned stores, massive use of publicity, large scale use of display windows, customer loyalty cards, point of sale data collection, and more.
-The expansion of El Corte Ingles began in 1962 with the opening of its second department store in Barcelona, and expansion continues until the present.
+The expansion of El Corte Inglés began in 1962 with the opening of its second department store in Barcelona, and expansion continues until the present.
 Expansion also diversified into other formats including Hipercor, first introduced in Seville in 1980.

-In 1969, the company started to branch out of the retail sector, first opening a travel agency, Viajes El Corte Ingles, in 1969, followed by a telecom and computing equipment wholesaler, Investronica, in 1980, and an IT services and software development company, Informática El Corte Inglés (IECISA), in 1986.
+In 1969, the company started to branch out of the retail sector, first opening a travel agency, Viajes El Corte Inglés, in 1969, followed by a telecom and computing equipment wholesaler, Investronica, in 1980, and an IT services and software development company, Informática El Corte Inglés (IECISA), in 1986.

-On the death of Areces in 1989, his nephew Isidoro Álvarez became his successor and continued expanding the business while emphasizing self-reliant financing methods, opaque management techniques, and careful investment.
-In 1995, El Corte Inglés bought out Galerías Preciados, which was its only serious competitor and had entered bankruptcy.
-In addition to acquiring its arch-rival Galerias Preciados, El Corte Ingles also purchased all of the Marks & Spencer stores in the Iberian peninsula in 2001.
+After Areces died in 1989, his nephew Isidoro Álvarez became his successor and continued to expand the business while emphasizing self-reliant financing methods, opaque management techniques, and careful investment.
+In 1995, El Corte Inglés bought out Galerías Preciados, which was its only serious competitor.
+Galerias Preciados had entered bankruptcy.
+In addition to acquiring its arch-rival, El Corte Inglés purchased all of the Marks & Spencer stores in the Iberian peninsula in 2001.

-El Corte Ingles entered into a partnership with Repsol in 1998, through which El Corte Ingles would operate convenience stores at Repsol fuel stations.
+El Corte Inglés entered into a partnership with Repsol in 1998, through which El Corte Inglés would operate convenience stores at Repsol fuel stations.
 These stores were initially known as Repsol-Supercor, or Repsol-Opencor after 2008, while those not attached to fuel stations were called Opencor.
-In 2001, El Corte Ingles opened a retail fashion outlet called Sfera.
+In 2001, El Corte Inglés opened a retail fashion outlet called Sfera.
 Its first big-box store, Bricor, specializing in home decor and DIY supplies, opened in 2006.

 In October 2013, the firm sold a 51% stake in the financing department to the Spanish banking group Grupo Santander for around €140 million.
 From 2014 to 2018 the CEO of the company was Dimas Gimeno.

-In March 2018, El Corte Ingles closed its store on La Rambla of Barcelona.
+In March 2018, El Corte Inglés closed its store on La Rambla of Barcelona.

-In 2019, El Corte Ingles sold IECISA to GFI for €300 million.
+In 2019, El Corte Inglés sold IECISA to GFI for €300 million.
 In June 2020, El Corte Inglés bought the private security and services company MEGA 2 for 28 million euros.